Pain in the right knee, physical therapy, treatment: Focus Physical✓

 The main causes of right knee pain include:

-• Ligament injuries (sprains or ruptures), especially the anterior cruciate ligament in athletes.
+• Ligament injury (sprain or rupture) – especially the anterior cruciate ligament (ACL) in athletes.

-• Osteoarthritis (gonarthrosis), progressive degeneration of joint cartilage leading to narrowing of the joint space.
+• Gonarthrosis (knee osteoarthritis) – progressive degeneration of joint cartilage leading to narrowing of the joint space.

-• Patellofemoral syndrome (runner's knee), irritation of the cartilage beneath the kneecap due to improper patellar tracking.
+• Patellofemoral syndrome (runner’s knee) – irritation of the cartilage beneath the patella due to improper patellar tracking.

-• Bursitis, inflammation of the bursa (often in front of the kneecap or on the inner side of the knee), accompanied by swelling and localized warmth.
+• Bursitis – inflammation of fluid-filled sacs (commonly in front of the patella or on the inner side of the elbow), accompanied by swelling and localized warmth.

 Accurately determining whether the pain is due to acute trauma or chronic overuse allows for the creation of an individualized treatment plan.
 Each of the listed causes requires a specific rehabilitation approach to ensure long-term joint function preservation.